lsst-sitcom/sitcomtn-025/index.rst

 - Camera Diagnostic Cluster
 - Commissioning Cluster (Antu)

 Add discussion with regards to how these tools are used for on-sky data and calibration data?
-Could also put this in the `Other Findings and Recommendations`_  section.
+Could also put this in the `Other Findings and Identified Issues`_  section.

 .. _Deliverable 4: